info201a-su23/assignment-01-ihende/report.md

 ## Data Viz Summary
 ![Data Viz Image](images/data-viz-image.png)
 This data visualization is a dot plot that displays the distribution of dialogue between men and women in 2,000 screenplays.
 The data is measured by percentages, ranging from screenplays where 100% of words are male and 100% of words are female.
-The way this data is displayed showers viewers that there is an uneven distribution of speaking roles in screenplays between men and women.
+The way this data is displayed shows viewers that there is an uneven distribution of speaking roles in screenplays between men and women.
 A vast majority of screenplays have over half the dialogue coming from men.
 Essentially, this data is communicating a disparity in men and women and how much talking time they may get on the screen.
 As [mashable.com](https://mashable.com/article/film-dialogue-gender-charts) says:
 > It paints a pretty one-sided picture of the roles men and women play in America's highest grossing films.

 ## Data Viz Biography